 What is the Operating Cash Flow Ratio?

-The Operating Cash Flow Ratio, a liquidity ratio, is a measure of how well a company can pay off its current liabilities with the cash flow generated from core business operations.
-In other words, the operating cash flow ratio shows how much a company earns from its operating activities per dollar of current liabilities.
-Since earnings involve accruals and can be manipulated by management, the operating cash flow ratio is considered a more accurate measure of a company’s short-term liquidity.
+The Operating Cash Flow Ratio, a liquidity ratio, is a measure of how well a company can pay off its current liabilities with the cash flow generated from its core business operations.
+This financial metric shows how much a company earns from its operating activities, per dollar of current liabilities.
+Since earnings involve accruals and can be manipulated by management, the operating cash flow ratio is considered a very helpful gauge of a company’s short-term liquidity.

 The formula for calculating the operating cash flow ratio is as follows: